This post may contain affiliate links. Please see disclosure policy here.

 - Wash strawberries, remove tops and drain on paper towels.

-- With a fork, prick the dough, this will prevent the dough from bubbling up while baking.
+- Prick the dough with a fork to prevent the dough from bubbling up while baking.

-- Bake at 375 degrees F. for about 15-20 minutes or until crust is lightly golden brown.
+- Bake at 375 degrees F. until crust is lightly golden brown, about 15-20 minutes.

 - Mix together cream cheese which is at room temperature, sour cream, sugar, egg, salt, vanilla extract and lemon zest.
 Mix until smooth.